 Our top favourite eats while in LA were Gracias Madre in West Hollywood, Yoga-urt in Glendale, MADCAPRA Falafel at Grand Central Market and Plant, Food and Wine at Venice Beach.

-For those of you that don’t know who Matthew Kenney is, you can learn more about him here.
-The space upstairs was also a culinary school space where we runs classes.
+For those of you that don’t know who Matthew Kenney is, he’s known as a pretty popular plant-based chef.
+The space upstairs was also a culinary school space where we run classes.

 From LA we ventured to Yosemite National Park by car and stayed in Oakhurst overnight.
 We packed our own food as we knew we most likely wouldn’t find anything vegan out in the middle of nowhere.
 We were right.